CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Introduction

 To resolve this mismatch, we propose an RL fine-tuning framework for SL-based heatmap solvers designed to optimize the post-decoded solution cost, thereby directly overcoming both Decoder-Blindness and Cost-Blindness.
 We instantiate this framework on diffusion models as CADO (Cost-Aware Diffusion Models for Optimization), which formulates the denoising process as a Markov Decision Process (MDP).
 Furthermore, we introduce Label-Centered Reward (LCR), which repurposes SL dataset labels as unbiased baselines rather than imitation targets, and Hybrid Fine-Tuning (Hybrid-FT) for stable and efficient RL fine-tuning.

-Our contributions are threefold: \begin{itemize}[leftmargin=0.6cm] \item \textbf{Rigorous Analysis of Objective Mismatch.} \enskip We empirically identify and dissect the objective mismatch of SL-based heatmap solvers into \textbf{Decoder-Blindness} and \textbf{Cost-Blindness}, providing the first direct evidence that this mismatch significantly degrades performance. \item \textbf{CADO Framework.} \enskip We propose CADO, a streamlined RL fine-tuning framework for SL-based heatmap solvers that resolves both blindnesses by explicitly minimizing the post-decoded solution cost, thereby aligning the diffusion process with the true CO objective. \item \textbf{Stability and State-of-the-Art Performance.} \enskip We introduce Label-Centered Reward (LCR) and Hybrid Fine-Tuning (Hybrid-FT) to stabilize RL training.
-Extensive experiments demonstrate that CADO consistently outperforms existing baselines across diverse CO benchmarks. \end{itemize}
+Our contributions are threefold: \begin{itemize}[leftmargin=0.6cm] \item \textbf{Empirical Analysis of Objective Mismatch.} \enskip We empirically identify and dissect the objective mismatch of SL-based heatmap solvers into \textbf{Decoder-Blindness} and \textbf{Cost-Blindness}, empirically characterizing this mismatch and showing that it degrades performance. \item \textbf{CADO Framework.} \enskip We propose CADO, an RL fine-tuning framework for SL-based heatmap solvers that resolves both blindnesses by explicitly minimizing the post-decoded solution cost, thereby aligning the diffusion process with the true CO objective. \item \textbf{Stability and State-of-the-Art Performance.} \enskip We introduce Label-Centered Reward (LCR) and Hybrid Fine-Tuning (Hybrid-FT) to stabilize RL training.
+Extensive experiments show that CADO consistently outperforms existing baselines across diverse CO benchmarks. \end{itemize}